Mic238/osu-for-Mac-Stable-Latest/README.md

 ### Step to Install:
 1. Download zip (196M) from this page, it should be sitting in Download folder, move the game to /Application if you're newly install.
 DON'T MOVE/REPLACE THE GAME TO /Application IMMEDIATELY IF YOU'RE UPDATING FROM OLD CLIENT!!
-2. Open the app for the first time.
+2. Open the app by right click and select open.
-   If prompted the app is from unidentify developer, go to System Pref - Security - click Open Anyway and try again.
+   An error of no runtime can be ignored.
-   (Hint: opening the app with right click on app and click open instead of double clicking it would bypass this limit) If prompted Gecko package is not installed, click cancel. osu! will take a while to download and install itself.
+   If prompted Gecko package is not installed, click cancel.
+   When osu! installer appear, change the install location before countdown and select drive_c/Program Files/osu! osu! will take a while to download and install itself.
 The game will start automatically when it finishes.

 ---------------------------